 It can't have escaped the attention of many pub-goers that London has experienced something of a beer 'renaissance' over the last few years.
 Some observers adopt even stronger hyperbole, referring to it as a 'revolution'.
-Either way we've seen a massive surge in the popularity of non-mass-market beers in London, accompanied by a huge increase in the number of local independent brewers – there are currently around 50 commercial brewers operating within the M25, most of whom have sprung up in the last few years.
+Either way we've seen a massive surge in the popularity of non-mass-market beers in London, accompanied by a huge increase in the number of local independent brewers.
+There are currently over 80 commercial brewers operating within the M25, most of whom have sprung up in the last few years.

 So it seems that lovers of good, independently-brewed beer are almost spoilt for choice in London.
 But amongst the ever-increasing number of pubs selling craft beer, which, if any, are the best?